miku86/notes/dom-enlightment.md

 It's important not only to remember that all nodes types inherit from `Node` but that the chain of inheritance can be long.
 For example, all `HTMLAnchorElement` nodes inherit properties and methods from `HTMLElement, Element, Node, and Object` objects.

-`Node` is just a JavaScript constructor function.
-And so logically `Node` inherits from `Object.prototype` just like all objects in JavaScript.
+`Node` is just a JS constructor function.
+And so logically `Node` inherits from `Object.prototype` just like all objects in JS.

 You will see a long list of properties that are available to the element node object.
 The properties & methods inherited from the `Node` object are in this list as well as a great deal of other inherited properties and methods from the `Element, HTMLElement, HTMLAnchorElement, Node, and Object` object.